gitlabhq/gitlabhq/doc/development/ee_features.md

 We can define `params` and utilize `use` in another `params` definition to include params defined in EE.
 However, we need to define the "interface" first in CE in order for EE to override it.
-We don't have to do this in other places due to `prepend`, but Grape is complex internally and we couldn't easily do that, so we'll follow regular object-oriented practices that we define the interface first here.
+We don't have to do this in other places due to `prepend_if_ee`, but Grape is complex internally and we couldn't easily do that, so we'll follow regular object-oriented practices that we define the interface first here.

 For example, suppose we have a few more optional params for EE.
-We can move the params out of the `Grape::API` class to a helper module, so we can `prepend` it before it would be used in the class.
+We can move the params out of the `Grape::API` class to a helper module, so we can inject it before it would be used in the class.

 ```ruby